logicalperson0/alx-system_engineering-devops/0x02-shell_redirections/README.md

 12 The file 12-newest_files displays the 10 newest files in the current directory

 13 The file 13-unique prints out unique lines

+14 The file 14-findthatword prints out the root in etc/passwd